kaizten/kaizten.github.io/development/vue/style-guide.md

 1. Filenames of Single-File Components should always be PascalCase.
 For example, `MyFooter.vue`.
 2. Folders should always be kebab-case.
 For example, `../data-components/header-elements/..`

+## Components

+1. Each component must be named `<NAME>.vue`, where `<NAME>` is the selected name for the component.
+2. The name of each component must be in Pascal case.
+3. Each view must be located in folder `../vuejs/components/..`
+4. The components used must be 99% within [kaizten-vue](https://github.com/kaizten/kaizten-vue) library.
+That is, the number of files in the `components` folder should tend to `0`, with a few exceptions.
+5. Each component containing a form must include a data model.
+Read [this](view-model.md) for more information.

 ## Views

 1. Each view must be named `<NAME>View.vue`, where `<NAME>` is the selected name for the view.